Skip to main content

 6. UI surfaces

 So far the agent has been a chat-only thing.
-In this step you give it a virtual workspace - a side pane the user sees update in real time as the agent writes files.
-No real disk required: the files live in memory, stream over Socket.IO, and render in the client.
+In this step you give it a workspace pane: a side panel the client mounts while the agent writes real files with the filesystem module.
+Digitorn apps such as LaTeX, Univer, and Craft use the same shape.

 • The ui.workspace block tells the client how to render the pane (renderer mode, entry file, position, width).